donhamiltoniii/dondon-blog/src/content/food/high-protein/one-pot-chicken-thighs-and-veggies.md

 - 1 cup cherry tomatoes (or 1 regular tomato, chopped)
 - 1 can (15 oz) garbanzo beans, drained and rinsed
 - 2 handfuls spinach (or kale)
-- Salt & pepper to taste
+- Salt and pepper to taste
 - _(Optional: garlic powder, lemon juice)_

 ### Instructions